 Sales Orders: Only the products mentioned on the identified sales order will be presented on the table.

-Production Orders: Only the products on the production orders and materials needed to produce them will be presented on the table.
+Production Orders: Only the products on the production orders and the materials needed to produce them will be presented on the table.

 Products: Only the products on the filter will be presented.